Logo

 Table of Contents

 Divergence occurs when the price of an asset moves in the opposite direction of a technical indicator, suggesting a potential change in trend.
-This 2025 divergence cheat sheet will break down the different types of divergence, from strong to hidden, and provide you with practical tips and advanced strategies for trading.
+This 2025 divergence cheat sheet will break down the different types of divergence pattern, from strong to hidden, and provide you with practical tips and advanced strategies for divergence trading.

 Key Takeaways